 Unfortunately, we did not get the cabinet lighting installed.
 We needed a few connectors that we had trouble finding and just ran out of time, we will add that soon.
 (Update, we added the cabinet lighting!)
 We also didn’t get the bun feet installed under the cabinets because I couldn’t find the type I had in mind anywhere, so we are going to have to custom make those.
 Another thing not on the checklist that we didn’t get to is adding a decorative strip of molding across the front of the cabinets where the existing uppers meet the new uppers that we added.

-I have to give a HUGE, GREAT BIG thank you to my husband for making this all happen for me.
+I have to give a HUGE, GREAT BIG thank you to my husband for making this kitchen makeover happen for me.
 He basically gave up every weekend for at least the last four or five weeks to get this done in time, and he did so happily.
 Which is especially appreciated because he doesn’t always enjoy DIY projects.
 He literally hasn’t even had time to cut the grass in at least 2 weeks, which I know is driving him crazy.
 Thanks, John!

 I also have to thank my sponsors: Lamps Plus, Stikwood, Amerock Hardware and Wayfair.
 Lastly, thanks to the Back Porch Shoppe Etsy store where I purchased my Farmer’s Market sign.
 They kindly gave me a second one to giveaway here today to one lucky reader!
 Be sure to check out all the amazing signs they have in their shop.